john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     5     Thomas     Moore      M   60      brown      blue 8    Michael     Smith    NaN   58      brown     brown

+So, in database terms, we've done a selection query (looking for people older than 50).
+All selection queries in Pandas work the same way: by using a mask.

-Here's another simple query based on a predicate/mask:
+Here's another simple query based on a predicate/mask query:

     In [18]: df[df.LAST_NAME == "Jones"]
     Out[18]: